Medieval runes: History

 Towards the end of the 11th century, the runic alphabet met competition from the introduced Latin alphabet, but instead of being replaced, the runes continued to be used for writing in the native Old Norse language.
 The Latin alphabet, on the other hand, was mainly used by the clergy for writing in Latin, but also Latin prayers could be written down with runes.
 Whereas the Latin letters were written with quill and ink on expensive parchment, the runes were carved with sharp objects on prepared wooden staffs that were cheaper (see e.g. the Bryggen inscriptions).

 Although, it may at first appear that the church did not provide a congenial environment for tradition of writing in medieval runes, there are many known church objects that were engraved with runes, such as reliquaries, bells, baptismal fonts, iron work on church doors, church porches and church walls.
 In fact, one of the last runestones was raised in memory of the archbishop Absalon (d.
 1201).

 Most of the runes in the medieval runic alphabet can be traced back to forms in the Younger Futhark as the runemasters preferred to use, or modify, old runes for new phonemes rather than invent new runes.

 At the end of the 10th century, or the early 11th century, three stung runes were added in order to represent the phonemes in a more exact manner.
 Rather than create new runes for the //e//, //ɡ// and //y// phonemes, stings were added to the i, k and u runes.

 Around the mid-11th century, the ą and the ʀ runes took on new sounds.
 In Western Scandinavia, the sound of the ʀ rune merged with the sound of the r rune.
-Since the ʀ rune's name was yr, and since this name began with /y/, it was no stretch to begin using the rune to stand for /y/.
+Since the ʀ rune's name was ýr, and since this name began with /y/, it was no stretch to begin using the rune to stand for /y/.
 The practice of using the ʀ rune to stand for /y/ then spread to the rest of Scandinavia.
 Meanwhile, when the nasal //ɑ̃// changed into //o//, this became the new phoneme for the ą rune.